 - Removing funds from one partner’s retirement account

-Even in situations where the former spouses won’t be financially invested in one another, during divorce hearings, it is likely that the policy owner will need to either get direct consent from the spouse being removed from the policy or a ruling in their favor in order to make a beneficiary change during the proceedings.
+Even in situations where there aren’t child support payments to worry about, the policy owner will need to either get direct consent from the spouse being removed from the policy, or a ruling in their favor in order to make a beneficiary change during the divorce.

 After the Divorce

-After the divorce is finalized, and if no restrictions have been placed on where the face amount of the policy can go, the policy owner can change the beneficiaries of their policy by submitting a beneficiary change form to their insurance carrier.
+A policy owner is free to change the beneficiaries of their policy normally by submitting a beneficiary change form to their insurance carrier.

 The insurance advisors at Quotacy recommend submitting the paperwork for a beneficiary change immediately after your divorce is finalized, barring any limitations and restrictions placed on doing so during the hearings.